tboye/offbeat.amsterdam/docs/usage/federation.md

 Gancio supports federated interaction with events.

 Anyone could respond to events with comments, images, or audio.
-These will appear on the event page (if the option is enabled).
+These will appear on the event page (if the option is enabled in **Admin > Federation > Turn on resources**).

-Likes and Boosts: You can send "Likes" and "Boosts" to events.
+Anyone from the fediverse could "Likes" and "Boosts" events, the admin could decide to show them or not in **Admin > Federation > Hide boost/bookmarks**

 ## Moderation in federation